-Low doc loans are a higher risk to financial institutions so they tend to place greater restrictions on this type of loan.
+Low doc loans are a higher risk to financial institutions, so they tend to place more significant restrictions on this type of loan.

-- Higher interest rates: This will mainly depend on the lender and what sort of verification or supporting documentation that you are able to provide.
+- Higher interest rates: This will mainly depend on the lender and the type of verification or supporting documentation you can provide.
 Some of our lenders offer the same low rates as they do for full documentation home loans.

-- Larger deposit: 20% of the purchase price is normally required although some lenders require less.
+- Larger deposit: 20% of the purchase price is typically required, although some lenders require less.

-- LMI: Mortgage insurance is normally applicable if you borrow over 60% LVR (60% of the property value).
+- LMI: Mortgage insurance is usually applicable if you borrow over 60% Loan-to-Value Ratio (LVR).

 Don’t get caught out by these potential restrictions.

 Speak to one of our specialist mortgage brokers by calling 1300 889 743 or enquiring online.

 How do I get approved for a low doc mortgage?